-Different types of materials are used also for decorative purpose as well as to make the structure attractive in appearance.
+Different types of materials are used also for decorative purposes as well as to make the structure attractive in appearance.
 These types of materials are tiles, marble, carped, pains, glass, etc.

-So, let us describe one by one in detail of construction and building materials used.
+So, let us describe one by one in detail of Construction and building materials list.

-Stones have used for building purpose from time immemorial.
-Building stones are obtained from rocks occuring in nature.
+Stones have used for building purposes from time immemorial.
+Building stones are obtained from rocks occurring in nature.

 - Igneous Rocks

 - Sedimentary Rocks

 a) Igneous Rocks:- These rocks are of volcanic origin which resultant in the solidification of molten materials.
 Solidification may have occurred either in the interior of the earth’s crust or upon its surface.

 They represent a crystalline glassy or fused texture. these rocks are hard, tough, dense, impervious, strong, and durable.
 Principle stones obtained from these are granite, basalt, trap, and dolerite.